Algebraic-group factorization algorithm

-Algebraic-group factorisation algorithms are algorithms for factoring an integer N by working in an algebraic group defined modulo N whose group structure is the direct sum of the 'reduced groups' obtained by performing the equations defining the group arithmetic modulo the unknown prime factors p_{1}, p_{2}, ...
+Algebraic-group factorization algorithms are algorithms for factoring an integer N by working in an algebraic group defined modulo N whose group structure is the direct sum of the 'reduced groups' obtained by performing the equations defining the group arithmetic modulo the unknown prime factors p_{1}, p_{2}, ...
 By the Chinese remainder theorem, arithmetic modulo N corresponds to arithmetic in all the reduced groups simultaneously.

 The aim is to find an element which is not the identity of the group modulo N, but is the identity modulo one of the factors, so a method for recognising such one-sided identities is required.
 In general, one finds them by performing operations that move elements around and leave the identities in the reduced groups unchanged.
 Once the algorithm finds a one-sided identity all future terms will also be one-sided identities, so checking periodically suffices.

+Algorithm

 Computation proceeds by picking an arbitrary element x of the group modulo N and computing a large and smooth multiple Ax of it; if the order of at least one but not all of the reduced groups is a divisor of A, this yields a factorisation.
 It need not be a prime factorisation, as the element might be an identity in more than one of the reduced groups.

-Generally, A is taken as a product of the primes below some limit K, and Ax is computed by successive multiplication of x by these primes; after each multiplication, or every few multiplications, the check is made for a one-sided identity.
+Generally, A is taken as a product of all the prime powers below some limit B_{1}, and Ax is computed by successive multiplication of x by these primes; after each multiplication, or every few multiplications, the check is made for a one-sided identity.
+(A less efficient naive version would use a product of all integers below the limit B_{1}.)

 The two-step procedure

-It is often possible to multiply a group element by several small integers more quickly than by their product, generally by difference-based methods; one calculates differences between consecutive primes and adds consecutively by the $d_i r$.
-This means that a two-step procedure becomes sensible, first computing Ax by multiplying x by all the primes below a limit B1, and then examining p Ax for all the primes between B1 and a larger limit B2.
+It is often possible to multiply a group element by several small integers more quickly than by their product, generally by difference-based methods: one calculates differences between consecutive primes and adds consecutively by the $d_i r$.
+This means that a two-step procedure becomes sensible, first computing Ax by multiplying x by all the primes below a limit B_{1}, and then examining p Ax for all the primes between B_{1} and a larger limit B_{2}.
+This would relax the smoothness requirement for the group order from being B_{1}-powersmooth to being the product of a prime between B_{1} and B_{2} and a B_{1}-powersmooth number.

+The difference-based method is the basic "stage 2" method.
+There exist modifications such as Montgomery's prime pairing (1978) and the Brent-Suyama extension.

+A more efficient "stage 2" method uses polynomial multiplication implemented via fast Fourier transform.
+This method was originally demonstrated for Lenstra's ECM by Montgomery in 1992, but has since been adapted for p-1 and p+1.